After 100-day wait, English soccer returns and takes a knee - WHIZ News

 During the lockdown and with the resumption of the season in doubt, the league had feared it could lose more than $1 billion for failing to meet broadcasting commitments.

-The Premier League plans to finish the remaining 92 games of its season by July 26.
-There are also contingency plans for what to do if a second wave of infections that causes another shutdown but not about how to resolve an incomplete season.
+The Premier League plans to finish the remaining 92 games of its season by July 26 and the FA Cup final is now due to be staged a week later on Aug.
+1.

-Once all the national leagues are done, the country’s beloved FA Cup final will be held on Aug.
-1. The Champions League is expected to finish its season in an abbreviated tournament-style finish in Lisbon in mid-August.
+The Champions League plans to complete the competition in an abbreviated final eight tournament in Lisbon, with the final on Aug.
+23.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak